 The combination of all of these things allowed us to increase the battery life from just under two days for Gen 2, to five days for Gen 3.

 The mechanical structure of Gen 3 has also been upgraded.
 The casing and band attachment buckle have been strengthened, which will improve the physical durability of the Strap.
 Various other enhancements have also been made to enable a better manufacturing process for the Gen 3.

 To solve the issues some users had with band slippage (which in turn diminishes data accuracy), we sought to engineer a new type of band, custom made for WHOOP, that would fit our users comfortably and securely during all of their activities.
 The new ProKnit band features no-slip, quick-absorption and quick-dry properties.
 It’s also slightly stretchy, yet firm enough to hold the Strap securely in place.
 We’re very excited to have our users try the new ProKnit bands, they feel incredible on the wrist and function phenomenally!

 Beyond allowing us to significantly increase the battery life, BLE also gives us a more developer-friendly protocol with smartphones.
 The WHOOP App is now able to have much more control over the Strap and users will experience a more seamless pairing process.

-BLE also enables a suite of new features we are calling WHOOP Live.
-These include: Strain Coach, WHOOP Snap+ and Heart Rate Broadcast.
+BLE also enables several new app features, including the Strain Coach, WHOOP Live and Heart Rate Broadcast.
 For more on these features, check out our overview of the WHOOP Strap 3.0 and our recent podcast with CEO Will Ahmed.